 Note: Since the implementation of a "phase meter", there is a more flexible tuning aid outside the digimode terminal !

-- Generate On/Off keyed BPSK signal on 2nd output channel
+- On/Off keyed BPSK signal

-Has been implemented for users of 'switching mode' transmitters for PSK31
+This option has been implemented for users of 'switching mode' transmitters for PSK31

 (and its slower variants).
 To use this, you must set your audio card to "Stereo